-Rebecca Braun is Senior Lecturer in German Studies at Lancaster University.
+Rebecca Braun is Professor of Modern Languages and Creative Futures at Lancaster University.
 She teaches and researches 20th and 21st century German literature and culture, and has contributed to national media debates surrounding language learning and literary prizes.
 Follow her work on twitter @BraunBraun4 and http://www.authorsandtheworld.com/

 Margaret Littler is Professor of Contemporary German Culture at the University of Manchester.
 She teaches mainly 20thand 21st Century German culture, cultural theory, and literary translation.
 Her current research is in the field of minority culture in Germany, specifically Turkish German culture.
 She is Vice President of the UK Association for German Studies (http://www.ags.ac.uk/) and she is a co-editor of the journal German Life and Letters.
 For further information see http://www.manchester.ac.uk/research/margaret.littler/.

 Sally Conroy is a German teacher who has taught in 11-18 schools in Lancashire and is currently teaching A level in Cardinal Newman College in Preston.